Flank/flank-dashboard/readme.md

 </details>

 ## :shield: Guardian
-[Guardian](guardian) is a tool designed for detecting and notifying about flaky tests by analyzing JUnit XML files.
-This tool accepts the unit test reports and compares the actual and previous test results stored in a database.
-If the test is considered flaky, Guardian notifies the team using Slack and creates an issue in Jira.
+[Guardian](guardian) is a tool designed for detecting flaky tests by analyzing JUnit XML reports and notifying the team about the results.
+This tool accepts the actual reports and compares them to the stored results in a database.
+If the test is considered flaky, Guardian notifies the team using Slack and/or Jira integrations.

 ### Features:
 - Slack integration for notifications;